- How Bad Are California Courthouses? Statewide Video Tour Including Banning

 What is the current status of the project?

-The New Indio Juvenile and Family Courthouse in Riverside County is currently in the architectural design-working drawings phase, with an expected construction completion date in first quarter 2019.
+The New Indio Juvenile and Family Courthouse in Riverside County is currently in the architectural design-working drawings phase.
+Project construction start date is to be determined.
 This schedule is subject to change.

 Why does Riverside County need a new juvenile and family courthouse in Indio?